Subscription Modal Banner

 • Highway rating: 22 km/L

 Another Suzuki model on this list of the most fuel-efficient cars in the Philippines is the S-PRESSO.
-Not only does it have impressive fuel mileage but also has one of the cheapest vehicle prices in the country at only around 500K.
+It has not only impressive fuel mileage but also one of the cheapest vehicle prices in the country.
 Truly, these things make Suzuki S-PRESSO one of the practical hatchbacks for budget-conscious car buyers.

 Changan CS35 Plus